dimitrydhondt/sri-query/README.md

     GET /items?tagsContains=news
     GET /transactions?amountLessEqual=0
     GET /transactions?amountGreater=100000

+Besides filtering on a direct key it's also possible to *filter on keys in a json document*.
+In that case filtering is done on `path`.
+The path has a '.'-notation and does support the basic filtering but not the filtering on operator and prefixes.
+Some examples
+    GET /items?orderedBy.person.firstName=Mike
+    GET /items?deliveredTo.custom.zipCode=1040,1050,1060

 Besides the general filters above it is advised that servers implemented a simple full-text search.
 They should do this by implementing a parameter `q`.
 The value of the parameter can have multiple keywords, separated by a plus (+) sign.